project-oak/arcsjs-chromium/README.md

 read _EXIF_ metadata from an image for display.

-_Custom Elements_ are normally used when you need rendering power not provided by _Xen_.
+_Custom Elements_ are normally used when you need rendering power not provided by builtin template markup.
 Examples of this include rendering to Canvas or WebGL, or using third party custom elements that might encapsulate things like embedded YouTube players, Maps, etc.